 We want to see the same high-quality care and support for everyone with Crohn’s or Colitis, across the UK.
-We can work with you to achieve better patient outcomes.
+This toolkit aims to support you to work in partnership with your patients to achieve better patient outcomes.

-This toolkit includes a range of methods to help you engage and work with patients, including pros and cons for each.
+This toolkit includes a range of methods to help you engage with patients in your service, including pros and cons for each.
 These are:

 - Focus groups

 - Surveys, questionnaires & interviews